-Throughout students’ time at Downland, we aim to equip them with skills, opportunities and choices for the future.
+Throughout pupils’ time at Downland we aim to equip them with skills, opportunities and choices for the future

 At Downland School we are passionate about ensuring that all our pupils receive good quality career advice throughout the time they are with us.
 We believe that good quality careers education will raise the aspirations of all our young people.
 It will increase motivation by linking activities in school with preparation for life post 16 and beyond.